Egg in a Bottle

 You don't have to be an egghead to know that science can be fun.
 Show your child a trick where the ordinary becomes extraordinary!

-In this experiment, a hard-boiled egg will fit through an impossibly small opening with the help of only a few matches.
+In this experiment, a hard-boiled egg will fit through a suspiciously small opening with the help of only a few matches.
 Your child will be amazed, and you'll be teaching her how seemly impossible acts are anything but—with the help of a little science!

 What You Need: